radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-04-debugging-cli/index.md

----
-type: docs
-title: "Your first commit: Debugging the CLI"
+# Your first commit: Debugging the CLI
-linkTitle: "Debugging the CLI"
-weight: 90
----

 ## Debugging your changes